IgaoGuru/personal-site/src/pages/essays/the-radiant-i.md

 The I is naturally radiant, vibrant.
 It shines like a beacon in all directions.

-It's only when the I wakes up that hte tyranny of other parts may end.
+It's only when the I wakes up that the tyranny of other parts may end.
 Notice that other parts want to be governed, though some might not know it.
-Much like children.
+Much like children, they want to be lead through love.

 It is the I's job to wake up.
 That is its purpose.
 The I needn't use force or coersion or aggression on its parts, for it is their natural leader.